Arcadia Park (Warsaw): History

-In 1680, within the current area of the park, nobleperson and politician Stanisław Herakliusz Lubomirski, built his palace residence, which he had called Arkadia (Arcadia).
+In 1680, nobleperson and politician Stanisław Herakliusz Lubomirski had his manor house residence, on the foothills of the Warsaw Escarpment, located within the area of the current park.
 It was designed by architect Tylman van Gameren.
-Around the residence were built gardens.
-Neither structure survives to the present day.
-In 1720, the area was bought by Augustus III of Poland, monarch of the Polish–Lithuanian Commonwealth.
-He had bought it due to its natural water springs, which were planned to be used to feed the water features of the Royal Baths Park complex.
-In 1786, nearby the area, was built Królikarnia palace, owned by Carlo Alessandro Tomatis, husband of Caterina Gattai Tomatis.
+A complex of gardens was developed around the residence.
+The structure did not survive to the present day.
+In 1720, the area was acquired by Augustus III of Poland, the monarch of the Polish–Lithuanian Commonwealth, to have its springs be used to feed the water features in the Royal Baths Park complex, via Piaseczno Ditch, dug from the pond Arcadia.